-After the refrigerant charge has bled into the system, open the liquid service valve.
-The service valve cap is the secondary seal for the valve and must be properly tightened to prevent leaks.
+The service valve cap is the secondary seal for the valves and must be properly tightened to prevent leaks.
 Make sure cap is clean and apply refrigerant oil to threads and sealing surface on inside of cap.
 Tighten cap finger-tight and then tighten additional 1/6 of a turn (1 wrench flat), or to the following specification, to properly seat the sealing surfaces.